Root, Inc.

 Areas of Concern

-The stock receives a Fundamental Health Score of 66.1/100 based on profitability, valuation, growth, and balance sheet metrics.
-The C+ grade reflects average fundamentals, with notable risks in certain areas.
+The stock receives a Fundamental Health Score of 72.9/100 based on profitability, valuation, growth, and balance sheet metrics.
+The B grade reflects solid fundamentals with room for improvement in valuation or growth.

 Fundamental Health Score